giotto-ai/giotto-deep/paper.md

 we invite users to extend and improve them.
 The eventual goal is to create a readable code base that is easy to learn and simple to implement so that the contribution of new features would be naturally encouraged.
-Additionally, we provide classical TDA datasets in a dedicated dataset cloud where all the classic TDA datasets will be stored; any user can access and download the dataset from the cloud in a fully automated way from the `giotto-deep`.
+Additionally, we provide classical TDA datasets in a dedicated dataset cloud where all the classic TDA datasets will be stored; any user can access and download the dataset from the cloud fully automated from the `giotto-deep`.

 # Research projects using `giotto-deep`

 The current most relevant scientific application of this software is the Persformer: a novel algorithm to automatize the persistence diagrams vectorization [@reinauer2021persformer].

-# Acknowledgements
+# Acknowledgments

 The authors would like to acknowledge the financial support of the Swiss federation:
 Innosuisse project 41665.1 IP-ICT.